tldr-pages/tldr/pages/common/git-notes.md

 # git notes

-> Add or inspect object notes
+> Add or inspect object notes.
 > More information: <https://git-scm.com/docs/git-notes>.

 - List all notes and the objects they are attached to: